 The most common and basic cause for high noise levels in an air compressor is the vibration of your air compressor.
-This may not be the main reason for noise but it could be a small factor that leads to noise creation.
+This may not be the main reason for noise but it could be a small factor of air compressor making loud noise.

 The vibration of your machine directly depends upon the type of compressor you are using and the fitting as well.
 If your air compressor is assembled in a good way then you may not face vibration issues.
 However, if you have assembled your air compressor incorrectly then there are chances that you might face issues due to vibration.

 Installing your air compressor in the right way is a good thing but there are chances that you may face vibration due to some specific parts in the air compressor.